6. ch-image

 MiB, or0

 for no large files, which is the default.
-This can speed up some builds.
+Values greater than zero can speed up many builds but can also cause performance degradation.
 Experimental.
-See section “Build cache” for details.--no-cache
+See section Large file threshold for details.--debug

 Disable build cache.
 Default if a sufficiently new Git is not available.
 This option turns off the cache completely; if you want to re-execute a Dockerfile and store the new results in cache, use